manuGil/GitCoDev/gitcodev/lesson3.md

 ```

 ### Windows Terminal (Preview)
-Useful shortcuts for the Windows Terminal (Preview) App on Windows 11.
+Shortcuts for the Windows Terminal (Preview) App on Windows 11.

 | Action             | Shortcut                |
 |--------------------|--------------------------|